pculllback/atml3-docs/source/includes/_methods.md

 ### filter()

-Filters a list of objects for the elements that match a given filter or λ-function.
+Filters a list of objects for the elements that match a given filter or λ-method.
 Given an example list:

 ```json
     [